The World Of Lighting Continues To Change

 Creative Home Lighting

 Creativity is key when it comes to lighting designs.
+Cape Cod custom home builder, Rob Warren opines that this trend is here to stay.
 Inspired by nature,designers are utilizing organic materials, such as twigs, shells, semi-precious stones, pearls, rope, and recycled wood.

 When it comes to color, ‘dark is out and light is in’.
 Gone is the dark,heavy, ornate look associated with Tuscan and Mediterranean styles.
 Instead, cooler earthy shades are the predominant choice now.
 “And, of course, everything has gone LED!” exclaims Kathy.